Unipotent linear suspensions of free groups: Piecewise trivial suspensions

-Let $g$ be non-trivial in $\bbX_\mu$ and Since the substitution is full, after applying the substitution, by our hypothesis that edge groups map surjectively onto cylinders groups, the relations in the Bass group allow us to completely migrate (by relations of the Bass group) the substitution coefficients across edges: we have that $1 \neq c' \in \tau_{e_{r+2}}(\bbX_{e_{r+2}}).$
+After applying the substitution, by our hypothesis that edge groups in $\bbX$ map surjectively onto cylinders groups, the relations in the Bass group allow us to completely migrate (by relations of the Bass group) the substitution coefficients across edges: Since the substitution is full, we have that $1 \neq c' \in \tau_{e_{r+2}}(\bbX_{e_{r+2}}).$

 Conjugating $g'$ by $t_v = t \eta^{-1} \bar e_r\dots \bar e_1$, one obtains